 There is plenty of content online on every conceivable topic.
 However, if you want to assert yourself these days, you need to Market content effectively.
 From conception to creation to distribution, delivering innovative content consumes many resources.
-One topic that often ends up falling by the wayside is content marketing.
-Success measurement.
+One topic that often ends up falling by the wayside is the content marketing Success measurement.

 You've invested a lot of time in presenting your content and now you want to know, was it worth the effort?
 Or you have exhausted your budget for paid advertisements and want to get the Cost-benefit ratio check?